Daniel and The End Times

 This was fulfilled by Christ Jesus at the cross in the first century A.D.

 Can you guess by now where this is all going?
-We have identified three of the six prophesies of verse 24, and they have all been fulfilled by Christ’s death at the cross.
+We have identified three of the six prophecies of verse 24, and they have all been fulfilled by Christ’s death at the cross.
 But, we will proceed and identify the last three.

 4) “to bring in righteousness age-during” or “to bring in everlasting righteousness” (NKJV)